Bedouin Nights: Sleeping in the Wadi Rum Desert

 Back at our camp we all sit around a fire and drink ‘Bedouin tea’ that has a hint of sage to it.
 The Jordanian hospitality is impeccable so as soon as my drink is finished, my glass is full again.

-We exchange stories and find out we are a very eclectic group, coming from Germany, Romania, France, England and Australia.
+We exchange stories and find out more about each other.
+We are a very eclectic group, coming from Germany, Romania, France, England and Australia.

-The Bedouins build a camp fire and sing for us.
-They encourage us to dance around fire, but the sand is so thick and loose that instead of spiralling gracefully, we wobble discordantly when the sand moves beneath out feet.
+The Bedouins build a camp fire and sing in Arabic the tunes of their motherland.
+They encourage us to dance around fire, but the sand is so thick and loose that instead of spiralling gracefully, we wobble discordantly as the sand moves beneath our feet.

-Shortly after, one of the bedouins announces that dinner.
+Shortly after, one of the bedouins announces that dinner is ready.
 We all walk over to his location like hungry hyenas awaiting fresh meat.

 We gather in a circle around a little mount of sand.
 Where’s the food?
 Then I realise it’s been cooking underneath the sand using traditional bedouin methods.